iancarmichaelrevature1/Onboarding/README.md

 11/22/2022 (Evening - Midnight)

 Started updating connection strings to match SQLite's requirments.
+I'm still having a lot of technical issues troubleshooting this extracurricular SQL solution.
-Still having a lot of technical issues troubleshooting this extracurricular SQL solution.
+I want to work on my Angular front end, but without a working back end, what's the point?

 My last day with Revature's the 30th.
 Maybe I can sort this all out by then?
-Like, I want to work on my front end, but without a working backend, what's the point?

 11/22/2022